Man Down Safety Devices

 Ensure you are alerted if an employee suffers an accident

-Man down alarms are devices that detect falls or impact and send a man down alert to an external monitor.
-There are a number of man down alarm options available on the market today, from mobile apps to wearable technology.
+Man Down alarms are devices that detect falls or impact and send a Man Down alert to an external monitor.
+There are a number of Man Down alarm options available today, from mobile apps to wearable technology.

-Man down alarms are a great solution for those working in environments where slips, trips and falls are a risk, those suffering from medical issues and those at risk of physical attacks.
-Man down alarms are a particularly important tool for lone workers who may be unable to alert someone if they suffer a fall and are knocked unconscious or are unable to make a phone call.
+Man Down alarms are a great solution for those working in environments where slips, trips and falls are a risk, those suffering from medical conditions and those at risk of physical attacks.
+Man Down alarms are a particularly important tool for lone workers who may be unable to alert someone if they suffer a fall and are knocked unconscious, or are unable to make a phone call.

 Slips, trips and falls remain the biggest cause of workplace accidents across many industries around the world – accounting for 49% of all non-fatal workplace injuries.
-Whether falling from a height or tripping on wiring and other hazards, falls can cause serious injury to your employees and can even be fatal.
+Whether falling from a height, tripping on wiring or other hazards, falls can cause serious injury to your employees and can even be fatal.

 Knowing when a fall happens and sending immediate medical assistance can be the difference between a minor injury and a life changing one.
-But what if your employees work alone or out of sight and sound?
+But what if your employees work alone or out of sight?
 How can they raise the alarm if they are injured?
-Man down alarms and devices are becoming an increasingly popular solution for such situations.
+Man Down alarms and devices are becoming an increasingly popular solution for such situations.

 Lone workers are at a higher risk of violence, robberies and aggression as they are often considered by attackers as easier targets.
 A lone worker could be knocked unconscious during an attack leaving them unable to call for help or emergency assistance.